klis87/redux-requests/docusaurus/docs/api-reference/local-mutation-action.md

 ---
 title: LocalMutationAction
-description: LocalMutationAction API reference for redux-requests - declarative AJAX requests and automatic network state management for Redux
+description: LocalMutationAction API reference for redux-requests - declarative AJAX requests and automatic network state management for single-page applications
 ---

 `LocalMutationAction` is a type which defines the structure of local mutation actions.
 You can use it if you use Typescript,